gamemanual0/gm0/source/docs/robot-design/drivetrains/index.rst

    turning radius, turn speed, and ability to strafe.
    Note that turning radius is an often overlooked feature that is critical to the overall agility of the drivetrain.
-   Generally, a solid drivetrain should have a maximum speed of around 2-3.5 feet/second, and be able to turn fully in around two seconds.
+   Generally, a solid drivetrain should have a speed in the range of 3-5 feet/second, and be able to turn fully in around 1 second.
    A good resource to determine the agility of a drivetrain is the :doc:`../../hardware-basics//motor-guide/jvn-calculator`;
    refer to that section for more information.